zllu2/iMSA_577/quiz/module1.md

 # Lesson 3:

-- Question 8.1: df is a Pandas DataFrame, which of the following code displays the first 5 rows of df?
+- Question 8.1: df is a Pandas DataFrame, Which of the following code displays the first 5 rows of df?
   - Type: Multiple Choice (Single Correct Answer)
   - Answer: df.head(5)
   - Choices: df.head(5); df.tail(5), df.sample(5)

-- Question 8.2: df is a Pandas DataFrame, which of the following code displays the last 5 rows of df?
+- Question 8.2: df is a Pandas DataFrame, Which of the following code displays the last 5 rows of df?
   - Type: Multiple Choice (Single Correct Answer)
   - Answer: df.tail(5)
   - Choices: df.head(5); df.tail(5), df.sample(5)

-- Question 8.3: df is a Pandas DataFrame, which of the following code displays 5 random rows of df?
+- Question 8.3: df is a Pandas DataFrame, Which of the following code displays 5 random rows of df?
   - Type: Multiple Choice (Single Correct Answer)
   - Answer: df.sample(5)
   - Choices: df.head(5); df.tail(5), df.sample(5)